jjwjj/discordllm/README.md

 _____________________

+**Technical Execution:** For starters, this project assumes at least some familiarity with Python, Linux, and Discord.<br/><br/>
-**Technical Execution:** To get this going, it requires a discord server.
+To get this going, it requires a discord server.
 It will all be documented in a separate setup/how-to file.
 For the time being, here are the current pieces that I am using:
 - A discord server
 - An AWS Linux instance (1GB 2vCPUs and 40GB storage)
   - Python 3.9